JeanRehr/cdatatypes/README.md

 arraylist_mytyoe_deinit(&arr);
 ```

+Destructor functions are critical for correct memory handling of heap allocated fields inside structs, if your type doesn't allocate anything inside it, no need for a destructor.

+All arraylist functions are safe to call on nullptr or deinitialized arraylist, unless assert is decided to be used.

 Full example on arraylist/src/test.c

 # Custom Allocators

 Allocator is a pluggable interface via the Allocator struct, by default malloc/realloc/free are used.
 To use a custom allocator, you have to implement the three function pointers as described in allocator.h, then create and pass an Allocator instance to init function

-# Notes

-Destructor functions are critical for correct memory handling of heap allocated fields inside structs, if your type doesn't allocate anything inside it, no need for a destructor.

-All arraylist functions are safe to call on nullptr or deinitialized arraylist.